WICG/aom/explainer.md

 Moreover, this would enable authors using open `ShadowRoot`s to specify relationships which cross over Shadow DOM boundaries.

+This API is being [proposed](https://github.com/whatwg/html/issues/3515) as a change to the WHATWG HTML spec.

+#### Use case 2: Setting relationship properties without needing to use IDREFs

 Today, an author attempting to express a relationship across Shadow DOM boundaries might attempt using `aria-activedescendant` like this:
 ```html